 Tremolo control panel, rear view.
 The controls are:

 Two rotary pots for Tremolo speed and Depth

-A circular metal access cover for battery is shown on the front face of the panel. (photo copyright Dave Walters).
+A circular metal access cover for the battery – a 1.5 Volt LR03/AAA – is shown on the front face of the panel. (photo copyright Dave Walters).